Jason2866/SDCard_WiFi/README.md

 5. Release the module FLSH button
 6. Click Upload Button in VSC

 A backup of the original firmware is always recommended.
-Read the section "Backup of original firmware", please.

 ### Over-the-Air (OTA)
 This options is only available if you already have an installed AFW.